joebordes/dokuwiki_mantisbt/README.md

 ## Configuration

+What I did was install the MantisBT integration from 2010 and then overwrite the files with the ones in this project.
+I know I should learn to distribute it as a plugin but I haven't gotten around to that yet.

-Go to the extension configuration settings and set your url, user and password.
+Once installed and the files overwritten, go to the extension's configuration settings and set your url, user and password.

 ## Syntax